ondrejsevcik/knowledge-base/books/fluent-forever.md

 - Add a personal note to those cards (e.g. name, or another clue - write `Atlantic` to indicate that it's a see and not a lake)

+### Mnemonic Imagery

+- These cards are not vocabulary
+- Use these to keep track of mnemonic imagery
+- `Q: What's the mnemonic for feminine nouns?
+A: Olaf` and `Q: What this mnemonic signify? (picture of Olaf)  A: Femine gender`